Jobhdez/jobhdez.github.io/_posts/2023-04-6-the-beauty-of-sicp.md

   	(+ (cube a) (sum-cubes (+ a 1) b))))
 ```

 Here you have two instances of a pattern.
-WIth a higher order procedure you can do this instead:
+With a higher order procedure you can do this instead:

 ```Scheme